 Football players studying at The University of Nottingham join a thriving set up in a city steeped in footballing history.
 At the University we've invested in significantly in sector-leading facilities - our venues boast more football pitches than any other UK university.
 As well as modern pavilions and changing rooms, our student athletes have access to the new £40 million David Ross Sports Village complete with a state-of-the-art High Performance Zone.

 The University of Nottingham is now a Centre of Excellence for women’s football by the Football Association.
 The centre will provide talented individuals with an environment to facilitate both their academic and football ambitions.
 Players will have access to a variety of services such as coaching, sports sciences and sports medicine as well as scholarship opportunities.
 The new centres will also forge connections to the England talent pathway and The FA Women’s Super League (WSL) clubs.

-Our players also have the opportunity to compete in some truly unique events, from the annual Varsity series hosted at the Varsity event at Meadow Lane, the home of Notts County since 1910 or travelling across the globe as part of our Tri Campus Games!
+Our players also have the opportunity to compete in some truly unique events including the annual Notts Varsity series played at Meadow Lane, the home of Notts County since 1910.

 Women's Football at The University of Nottingham

 - 3 weekly pitch based sessions (270 mins - 2x football & 1x Futsal)